m-richards/m-richards.github.io/content/post/geopandas_dev_env.md

 ## pip 23.1 compatibility
 In pip 23.1, the `--install-option` flag in pip was removed.
 For now, it seems that using `--config-settings` (the apparent replace) doesn't behave.
 Instead, supply the environment variables as in (9).
 There's potentially some work to do on the packaging of pyogrio to make this a little easier, but not a packaging expert.

+# Extra: pyogrio linux install
+1. conda env `mamba create -n pyogrio_dev python=3.11 pandas shapely Cython pyproj ipython pytest pyarrow versioneer gdal`
+2. clone pyogrio & fetch tags
+3. Get us a GDAL to build against:
+   * Using apt: `sudo apt install gdal-bin` and `sudo apt-get install libgdal-dev`
+   * Using conda: *I'm yet to actually test this directly because it seems to require there to not be a system GDAL / system GDAL not on path, and I can't do that without breaking my existing environment*.
+Originally I presumed this wouldn't install the requisite header files to build other packages against, but pyogrio does this in its CI.
+In theory though, this is great because you're not tied to the version of GDAL bundled into debian stable, and don't have to updated ubuntu to get a new version of GDAL. `mamba install gdal`
+5. `python setup.py develop`
+6. `pip install --no-deps geopandas` - don't want to install fiona which has another version of GDAL bundled into the wheel (could perhaps use conda/ mamba to install this too)